Gustave Caillebotte

 Gustave Caillebotte ([ɡystav kɑjbɔt]; 19 August 1848 – 21 February 1894) was a French painter who was a member and patron of the Impressionists, although he painted in a more realistic manner than many others in the group.
 Caillebotte was known for his early interest in photography as an art form.
+Because of his family's wealth, he was able to serve as a patron of many of his fellow Impressionists.
+Upon his death, his bequeathed collection of their works became the central collection of Impressionism for the French Republic, despite considerable controversy.